Modern Languages (French with German) BA (Hons) – 2020 entry

 Why choose this course

-Our flexible BA Modern Languages (French with German) programme focuses on training world-class language experts.
+Our flexible BA Modern Languages (French with German) course focuses on training world-class language experts.
 You will need an A-level or equivalent in at least one of the languages, but you can take one of them ab initio.
 You will study both French and German to a high level, be taught in and gain near-native fluency in both languages and develop your understanding of how languages work, with the opportunity to focus more on one language in the final year.

 What you will study